hannah7703/CS2063Team5/README.md

 * The project runs in Android Studio Koala (2024.1.1 Patch 2)

 ## Android SDK
-* This project uses a minimum of API level 27 (Android Oreo 8.1)
+* This project uses a minimum of API level 31 (Android S 12.0)
 * Please ensure that the correct SDK platforms are installed.

 ## Image Resources Used